vidjul/top-chef/README.md

 npm run prod
 ```
 The application is now running on http://localhost:3001 and should have been opened in your browser.

+You can run the program in development mode, this allow you to access the API and Web pack hot reload.

 To run in development mode:
 * Open a terminal in the top-chef folder.